rednotes/rednotes.github.io/_posts/2016-07-05-hackin-story-0.markdown

 # What the reason?

-Few days ago I started to write kernel module, after I finished and built it I realized that this module can't be loaded into current kernel, because ubuntu default config contains [CONFIG_MODULE_SIG][], which prevents loading of unsigned modules.
+Few days ago I started to write kernel module, after I finished and built it I realized that this module can't be loaded into current kernel without errors, because ubuntu default config contains [CONFIG_MODULE_SIG][], which reports an error.
 I had two options: sign my module (and add key to kernel) or build kernel without [CONFIG_MODULE_SIG][].
-Both options requires rebuilding kernel and the second have been chosen as simpler.
+Both options requires rebuilding kernel and the second have been chosen as simpler, anyway necessary to learn how to deal with it in [Ubuntu][ubuntucom].
 For some distros like [Gentoo][] it's very natural to build kernel (part of installation and update process), but for some it's not so.

 # How to build it?